Apollounknowndev/worldgen-docs/docs/docs/worldgen/biome/biomes.md

     * `TOP_LAYER_MODIFICATION`: Used for placing snow and ice in cold areas.

 * `has_precipitation`: Determines whether or not preciptation happens.
 If the biome temperature is low enough, the precipitation will be snow instead of rain.
-* `spawn_costs`: The list of mobs that use the spawn cost mechanism.
+* `spawn_costs`: (can be empty) The list of mobs that use the spawn cost mechanism.
 The spawn cost mechanism is effectively social distancing for mob spawning, where mobs cannot spawn too close to each other.
 Learn more about this mechanic [here](https://minecraft.fandom.com/wiki/Spawn#Spawn_costs).
     * `<entity id>`: The entity ID of the mob.
         * `energy_budget`: The maximum potential for a possible mob spawn.
         * `charge`: The mob's charge.